 Don’t have anything in your backyard?
 Many parks are good places to find some workout poles set up.
 You’ve probably noticed those pull-up and dip bars at your park a hundred times and always wondered who actually used them.
 Now it could be you.

 And now we’re down to my final way to hang rings at home:

 Hanging Gym Rings from a Tree

-Finally you could always channel your inner minimalist and hang your gym rings from a tree branch.
+Finally, you could always channel your inner minimalist and hang your gym rings from a tree branch.

 Remember a few seconds ago when I said you should make sure whatever you try to hang your rings on should be able to hold you?
 This is in full effect when it comes to using a tree as well.

-Something to keep in mind, not just with a tree branch, but with any object your hanging from – make sure that object is smooth.
+Something to keep in mind, not just with a tree branch, but with any object you’re hanging from – make sure that object is smooth.
 A tree branch, board or beam that has a rough surface or sharp edges can wear out your strap and eventually cut through it.
 Not good.

 If you’ve been putting off getting some gym rings cause you’re not sure how you’d hang them, hopefully this article has given you an idea or two on how to hang gym rings at home.

 Not everyone is able to (or even wants to) install rings from the ceiling.
 The good news is you don’t have.
 Use the resources you have available to you to figure out another way.